 Guidelines for Reopening TABI

-We have been consulting with local and state officials and following closely the guidelines of our Reform Movement to help us come up with a plan for resuming our spiritual life at TABI.
-This is not at the exclusion of our increased online presence.
+We continue to consult with local and state officials, and we follow closely the guidelines of our Reform Movement to help us revise our plan for resuming our spiritual life at TABI.
 We will continue our Streaming and ZOOM meetings and opportunities for people to connect – especially if they are not yet comfortable coming back into the building.
+This “multi access” approach to Jewish living will most likely be part of our “new normal.”
 We appreciate your flexibility, patience, and support as we move through the reopen phases.

 We pray for a spirit of discernment, for wisdom, and patience.
 We pray for researchers and medical professionals; for the planners; for the ill and recovering; for those grieving and struggling with the weightiness of these times.
 May the memories of those lost to COVID-19 live on for a blessing.

-- We will continue holding online worship services via LiveStream Fridays and Saturdays.
+- All members and approved visitors may join us for worship.
+We will continue holding online worship services via LiveStream as well on Fridays and Saturdays.

-- The 1st and 3rd Friday Evening services (beginning 4/2/2021) will be held outside in front of the building.
-All members welcome – masking and distancing required.
+- 2 Friday Evening services a month will be held outside in front of the building.

-- Tuesday Minyan can begin to meet at TABI for those who are fully vaccinated while continuing via ZOOM for those who are remotely participating.
-Masks and distancing will need to be in effect.
+- Tuesday Minyan will meet at TABI while continuing via ZOOM for those who are remotely participating.

-- Life Cycle Ceremonies (weddings, funerals) should be kept to less than 25 in attendance.
+- Life Cycle Ceremonies (weddings, funerals) can resume in the Sanctuary.
 If you need to help set a limit, consider using immediate family.

-- Religious School may begin to meet back at TABI with all wearing masks and observing social distancing.
+- Religious School continues to meet back at TABI with all wearing masks and observing social distancing.

-- We will keep office functions as limited as possible to ensure essential operations.
-Barbie will continue to work 2 days from home.
+- Barbie will continue to work 2 days from home.

 - Those coming into the office will need to wear masks.